This website is aimed at dog and puppy buyers who are choosing which breed (or cross-breed) to have as a pet.

 This way you will be less likely to incur expensive veterinary treatment, the heartbreak of seeing your dog suffer, or finding that you are unable to cope with your dog’s lifestyle needs.

-My aim is to provide clear and simple information about the genetic health problems associated with a particular dog breed.
+The aim of this website is to provide clear and simple information about the genetic health problems associated with a particular dog breed.
 Please note that the list of breed related diseases may not be complete due to the lack of reliable prevalence data.
-However, I will try to make the list as accurate as possible and keep it updated when new information becomes available.
+Also note that is not possible to rank the diseases in order of prevalence or severity.

 If you have an in-depth knowledge of any particular breed and feel that the information can be improved, please contact me and I will update the relevant breed page.

-Please note that this is a UK based website and whilst many of the breed related genetic diseases will apply all over the world, some will not.
+Please note that this is a UK based website and whilst many of the breed-related genetic diseases will apply all over the world, some will not.
 There may well be populations which are relatively free from some of the conditions.
 In breeds new to the UK, there may be genetic diseases which have not yet been flagged up.
 Also there tends to be more health information available for breeds which are popular.
 This website is regularly updated when new information becomes available.